panfilo0113/code-challenge/challenge-2.md

 5. Add a search bar that allows users to search for books by title, author, or publisher.

+6. Advanced: Create a feature to allow visitors to add books to a wishlist for later.

-6. Implement unit tests for your frontend code.
+7. Advanced: Implement unit tests for your frontend code.